-Explain to your child that the extraordinary thing about the arts is the fact that one can dive into his or her own imaginary world, inventing things, getting inspired by what is around him/her, and transforming it.
+What is extraordinary about the arts is the fact that one can dive into his or her own imaginary world, inventing things, getting inspired by what is around him/her, and transforming it.
 It is a space to question things, to make hypotheses and to place a new look on the world.